heptarch/heptarch.github.io/projects.md

 - Enforced cross-disciplinary interaction
 - Collaborative management

-There's overlap between these factors, but between them, I think we have a reasonable approximation of Bell's recipe for success.
+Between these ingredients, I think we cover a reasonable portion of Bell's recipe for success.
-But there are some key questions that Kelly does not touch on in his operational overview:
+But, in my view, a few key questions remain unresolved:
 - What motivates researchers?
 - How did managers intervene in or guide research?
 - How was research coupled to communications systems?